grazgraz99/excavator_conrtoller/read_me.txt

 but I will work on setting up a YAML file in the future

-To disable E_STOP and publish twist messages: ros2 topic pub /STOP std_msgs/msg/Bool 'data: True'
+To disable E_STOP and publish twist messages: ros2 topic pub /STOP std_msgs/msg/Bool 'data: false'